 An accurate clinical investigation is part of an orthopedic osteopath’s specialty.
-A good investigation is a prerequisite in targeting the treatment accurately to the dysfunctional tissue, and to rule out treatment inhibiting factors.
-Our staff relies strictly to the scientific and studied facts of the Western medicine, and the investigations are therefore always based on knowledge of functional anatomy, X-ray diagnostics and neurology.
+A good investigation is a prerequisite for targeting the treatment accurately to the dysfunctional tissue, and ruling out treatment-inhibiting factors.
+Our staff relies strictly on the scientific and studied facts of Western medicine, and the investigations are therefore always based on knowledge of functional anatomy, X-ray diagnostics, and neurology.

-The training of orthopedic osteopath prepares for performing hundreds of clinical tests, in order to examine the cause of problems.
+The training of orthopedic osteopaths prepares for performing hundreds of clinical tests, in order to examine the cause of problems.

 Osteopathy can be used to treat i.a. the following problems:

 – Neck and shoulder pain, headache, migraine

 – Problems with finger and toe joints

 – Problems with feet, heels, and soles

 – Problems with ankles, knees, and hips

 – Pain and numbness of limbs

 – Dizziness, muscle tension, and tendon problems